-- The nozzle tip should be clean and free of any particles since this may interact with the silicone surface of LUXEON SunPlus HPE during pick and place. - During setup and the first initial production runs, it is a good practice to inspect the top surface or the dome of LUXEON SunPlus under a microscope to ensure that emitters are not accidentally damaged by the pick and place nozzle.
+- The nozzle tip should be clean and free of any particles since this may interact with the silicone coating of the LUXEON V during pick and place. - During setup and the first initial production run, it is good practice to inspect the top surface of the LUXEON V emitters under a microscope to ensure that emitters are not accidentally damaged by the pick and place nozzle.